-- Due to the insertion of section 13quat 'Deductions in respect of erection/acquisition or improvement of buildings in urban development zones' in the Income Tax Act, an allowable deduction was introduced in the form of an accelerated depreciation allowance.
-This deduction was initially available until 31 March 2009, but has been extended to 31 March 2020. - A deduction will be allowed in respect of the cost of the erection, extension, acquisition, or improvements of any commercial or residential building within an approved urban development zone which is to be used solely for the purpose of that trade.
+Due to the insertion of section 13quat 'Deductions in respect of erection/acquisition or improvement of buildings in urban development zones' in the Income Tax Act, an allowable deduction was introduced in the form of an accelerated depreciation allowance.
+This deduction was initially available until 31 March 2009, but has been extended to 31 March 2020.

-- The deduction will cease where the building ceases to be used solely for the purpose of trade or if it is sold. - The allowable amount will be calculated as follows: - Refurbishment of a building 20% straight-line depreciation allowance over a five-year-period (where the existing structural or exterior framework is preserved) - Construction of a new building 11 year write-off period (20% in the first year and 8% per annum thereafter for the next 10 years).
-Prior to 2008, 5% instead of 8% write off). - Refurbishment of existing or part of the building 20% straight-line depreciation allowance over five years. - Refurbishment of a low-cost residential unit 25% straight-line depreciation allowance over a four year period - Construction of a new low-cost residential, extension of or addition of unit seven year write-off period (25% in year one, 13% over the next five succeeding years and 10% in the seventh year) - A deduction will also be allowed for first time buyers who buy from a bonafide developer.
-The first time buyer, although not having incurred the actual cost of construction of refurbishment, could qualify for the tax incentive and be able to claim an allowance on a percentage of the purchase price as prescribed in section 13quat which is deemed to be cost incurred by the buyer. - Where a building or part of a building is purchased from a developer the following must be available: - The purchase price of that building or part thereof - The amount of the purchase price deemed to be the cost incurred in terms of subsection 3B - A certificate from the developer (UDZ 3) confirming that the requirements in terms of section 13quat have been met. - The following forms can be downloaded from the SARS website and must be completed and retained for a period of five years after the date of submission of the return in which the amount was claimed: - UDZ1: 'Deduction claimed in terms of s13quat: Erection or extension of or addition to or improvement of a building/part of a building within an Urban Development Zone' - UDZ2: 'Deduction claimed in terms of s13quat.
-Purchase of a building/part of a building within an Urban Development Zone' - UDZ4: 'Developer information'.
-This form must be submitted to the Legal Section at the SARS Head Office - Note: The UDZ1 and UDZ2 forms must be retained for a period of five years after the date of submission of the return. - If you qualify for a deduction under section 13quat (UDZ) indicate the total cost incurred in the field: 'Total cost incurred i.r.o erection/acquisition or improvements of a building'. - Note: The above total cost must also be allocated as follows in the 'Adjustments: Allowable' section of your return: - 'Improvements allowable in respect of this year' - 'Erection/acquisitions of a new building allowable in respect of this year' - 'Other Deductions in respect of Buildings: excluding s13quat'
+A deduction will be allowed in respect of the cost of the erection, extension, acquisition, or improvements of any commercial or residential building within an approved urban development zone which is to be used solely for the purpose of that trade.
+The deduction will cease where the building ceases to be used solely for the purpose of trade or if it is sold.

+The allowable amount will be calculated as follows:

+- Refurbishment of a building 20% straight-line depreciation allowance over a five-yearperiod (where the existing structural or exterior framework is preserved) - Construction of a new building 11 year write-off period (20% in the first year and 8% per annum thereafter for the next 10 years).
+Prior to 2008, 5% instead of 8% write off). - Refurbishment of existing or part of the building 20% straight-line depreciation allowance over five years. - Refurbishment of a low-cost residential unit 25% straight-line depreciation allowance over a four year period - Construction of a new low-cost residential, extension of or addition of unit seven year write-off period (25% in year one, 13% over the next five succeeding years and 10% in the seventh year) - A deduction will also be allowed for first time buyers who buy from a bona-fide developer.
+The first time buyer, although not having incurred the actual cost of construction of refurbishment, could qualify for the tax incentive and be able to claim an allowance on a percentage of the purchase price as prescribed in section 13quat which is deemed to be cost incurred by the buyer.

+Where a building or part of a building is purchased from a developer the following must be available:

+- The purchase price of that building or part thereof - The amount of the purchase price deemed to be the cost incurred in terms of subsection 3B - A certificate from the developer (UDZ 3) confirming that the requirements in terms of section 13quat have been met.

+The following forms can be downloaded from the SARS website and must be completed and retained for a period of five years after the date of submission of the return in which the amount was claimed:

+- UDZ1: 'Deduction claimed in terms of s13quat: Erection or extension of or addition to or improvement of a building/part of a building within an Urban Development Zone' - UDZ2: 'Deduction claimed in terms of s13quat: Purchase of a building/part of a building within an Urban Development Zone' - UDZ4: 'Developer information'.
+This form must be submitted to the Legal Section at the SARS Head Office

+'Total cost incurred i.r.o erection/acquisition or improvements of a building' - complete this field if you qualify for a deduction under section 13quat (UDZ).

+Note: The above total cost must also be allocated as follows in the 'Adjustments: Allowable' section of your return:

+- 'Improvements allowable in respect of this year' - 'Erection/acquisitions of a new building allowable in respect of this year' - 'Other Deductions in respect of Buildings: excluding s13quat'